0awawa0/CTF-Writeups/b00t2root 2019/MISC/Fight/README.md

 ![ordinate](./src/ordinate.png)

 Here we can see thousands of rows.
-Every row consists by `OpenParentheses`, `CloseParentheses`, `Comma`, `numbers from 0 up to 9 written in words`, `#` and `hex numbers`.
+Every row consists of `OpenParentheses`, `CloseParentheses`, `Comma`, `numbers from 0 up to 9 written in words`, `#` and `hex numbers`.
 Let's try to replace words with characters with the following script:

 ```Python
 with open("ordinate.txt", 'r') as f: